ynput/OpenPype/website/docs/admin_settings_system.md

 Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).

 ### FFmpeg and OpenImageIO tools
 We bundle FFmpeg tools for all platforms and OpenImageIO tools for Windows and Linux.
-By default are used bundled tools but it is possible to set environment variables `OPENPYPE_FFMPEG_PATHS` and `OPENPYPE_OIIO_PATHS` in system settings environments to look for them in different directory e.g. for different linux distributions or to add oiio support for MacOs.
-Values of both environment variables should lead to directory where tool executables are located (multiple paths are supported).
+By default, bundled tools are used, but it is possible to set environment variables `OPENPYPE_FFMPEG_PATHS` and `OPENPYPE_OIIO_PATHS` in system settings environments to look for them in different directory.
+For example—when using different Linux distributions in a facility that do not have a consistent install location or to add OIIO support for MacOS.
+Values of both environment variables should lead to directory where tool executables are located instead of an explicit path to the binary executable.
+Using multiple paths are supported, separated by colons, is supported—e.g. */usr/local/bin:$HOME/.local/bin*

 ### OpenPype deployment control
 **`Versions Repository`** - Location where automatic update mechanism searches for zip files with